Handze1/Handze1/README.md

 - 👋 Hi, I’m @Handze1
 - 👀 I’m interested in Machine Learning and Big Data.
-- 🌱 I’m currently a graduate student studying Bioinformatics.
+- 🌱 I’m currently a graduate student studying Bioinformatics at SDSU.
 - 💞️ I’m looking to collaborate on projects related to Finance, Real Estate and Health.
 - 📫 How to reach me ...